 VCE Biology Unit 4

-Get to know the elephant herd at Werribee Open Range Zoo and learn about the virus that is affecting both wild and captive populations and explore the application of PCR testing.
+Get to know the elephant herd at Werribee Open Range Zoo and learn about the virus that is affecting both wild and captive populations by exploring the application of PCR testing.
+Consider the ethical issues of keeping elephants in captivity and how you and your students can make a difference.

 Program description